j-stach/sudoku-primes/README.md

 ### How I work
 1. I create a numeric system using the argument as the digital base, representing digits greater than 9 as a letter between "A" and "T".<br>
-2. Next I generate a square matrix up to the "zenith" digit, which is the greatest single digit in the number system.<br>
+2. Next I generate a square matrix up to the "zenith" (Z) digit, which is the greatest single digit in the number system.<br>
 3. Then I multiply each row by each column, using the mod (%) of the zenith to calculate the digit sum for each product.<br>